SamBPP/L5-DE-Data-Pipelines-T2/README.md

 ## 🚀 Project Overview

 Your objective is to develop a Python-based pipeline that:
-   - Cleand, validated, and integrated French user data alongside UK data.
+   - Cleans, validated, and integrated French user data alongside UK data.
-   - Maintaind country-specific formatting where appropriate.
+   - Maintains country-specific formatting where appropriate.
-   - Buildd a unified pipeline to handle transformations and inserts.
+   - Builds a unified pipeline to handle transformations and inserts.
-   - Prepared the system for future country data integrations.
+   - Prepares the system for future country data integrations.

 **Note: Collaborate with Your Instructor**
  Your instructor will act as the stakeholder and Subject Matter Expert (SME).
 They will provide clarification on: